jaxbot/club/_src/workshops/09-frontend-workshop.md

 }, false);
 ```

 This code is listening for when we click the add button.
-When that happens our `inputBox` variable will have the `.visible` class toggled on; this will reveal the input box (and render a nice transition as well).
-Afterwards, we select the input box and apply the `.focus()` method...
+When that happens our `inputBox` variable will have the `.visible` class toggled on; this will reveal the input field (and render a nice transition as well).
+Afterwards, we select the input field and apply the `.focus()` method...
 Which focuses it.

 Now we need to handle inputting data into the input field.
 Add this code after the previous block:

 ```
-document.querySelector("#newTodoLabel").addEventListener("keydown", function(e) {
+document.querySelector("#newTodoLabel").addEventListener("keydown", function(event) {
-  if (e.keyCode === 13) {
+  if (event.keyCode === 13) {
     items.push({ title: e.target.value });
     updateList();
     inputBox.classList.toggle("visible");